- The undeniable benefits that customer information system offers

 Set up a governance structure and executive support

 A strong governance structure is the key to success.
-It has to include all departments related to the CIS implementation.
+It has to include all departments related to the customer information system implementation.
 Executive leadership plays an essential role in conveying the project’s importance and commitment to providing all stakeholders with the necessary support.
 It could start with a meeting involving all future system users to the project’s objectives, goals, scope, risks, and strategies.
 That makes all members feel like they are a part of the project.
 Besides, setting morale-boosting activities after completing major milestones could encourage their dedication.

 Redesign performance process early